chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 **Remark**{:.label #remunivapprox1}
-  The use of sinusoidal activations is not standard in deep learning, although they have found use in some fantastic new applications in the context of solving partial differential equations[^siren].
+  The use of cosine activations is not standard in deep learning, although they have found use in some fantastic new applications in the context of solving partial differential equations[^siren].
 Later we will explore other (theoretical) applications of cosines.
 {:.remark}

 **Remark**{:.label #remunivapprox2}
   Notice here that these results are silent on how large $m$ needs to be in terms of $\varepsilon$.
 If we unpack terms carefully, we again see a scaling of $m$ with $O(\frac{1}{\varepsilon^d})$, similar to what we had before.
-This property arises to due to closure under products.
+(This property arises to due to the last property in Stone-Weierstass, i.e., closure under products.)
 The curse of dimensionality strikes yet again.
 {:.remark}

 **Remark**{:.label #remunivapprox3}